 By Anna Sekula Posted August 31, 2011, 12:45 PM EDT

-NEW YORK Despite the arrival of Hurricane Irene over the weekend—which caused the U.S.T.A. to abort Saturday preparations and bring in a crew overnight on Sunday to clean up debris—the U.S. Open tennis tournament started as scheduled on Monday, drawing hundreds to Queens to watch high-ranking players battle it out.
+Despite the arrival of Hurricane Irene over the weekend—which caused the U.S.T.A. to abort Saturday preparations and bring in a crew overnight on Sunday to clean up debris—the U.S. Open tennis tournament started as scheduled on Monday, drawing hundreds to Queens to watch high-ranking players battle it out.
 But the action wasn't just limited to Flushing Meadows-Corona Park, as this year, two major sponsors devised inventive marketing campaigns to engage consumers and boost buzz for the competition.

 Mercedes-Benz, now in its second year as the official vehicle of the U.S. Open, opted to create an initiative dubbed the “Tweet Rally,” using its Twitter handle to offer fans of the brand the opportunity to win tickets to the tournament.
 Every day until September 1, the German automaker is announcing on @MBUSA which of its dealerships in the tristate area will be giving away tickets.